What Happens if You Get Caught Driving Without Insurance?

 preferences icon

-Driving a car without insurance can also lead to high out-of-pocket costs.
-If you get into an accident, you’ll need to pay for the damages and injuries yourself, which could lead to financial devastation for you and your family.
+Driving without insurance can also lead to high out-of-pocket costs.
+If you get into an accident, you must pay for damage and injuries, which can badly impact your finances.

 Is It Illegal to Drive Without Insurance?